5 Key Career Benefits of MBA [Pro and Cons]

 Lucrative Compensation Packages

 After earning your MBA degree, especially from a top MBA College, you will surely receive multiple job offers from several prestigious companies.
 Consulting firms and investment banks are said to be the best-paying employers of fresh MBA graduates.
 Although the MBA market slowed down in 2008, investment banking companies and consulting firms are again on the lookout for MBAs on campus notably during the recruiting season.
-According to the president of the Graduate Management Admissions Council (GMAC) Dave Wilson, the MBA is back as the currency of intellectual capital.
+According to the former president of the Graduate Management Admissions Council (GMAC) Dave Wilson, the MBA is back as the currency of intellectual capital.